 CROSS COUNTRY SKIING KIT LIST

 The main thing to consider when preparing to come cross country skiing (especially skating) is that it is an aerobic sport.
 This means you are going to sweat, whether you like it or not!
 You get hot very quickly so will need clothes that wick the sweat away so that it doesn't hang around in your clothes and cool you down.
 Combined with this, there is also a significant wind chill factor in the descents, due to the speeds reached.
 So you have to be prepared for heating up in the ascents and cooling down in the descents.
+What to wear cross country skiing can really affect your experience so it is worth getting it right and making sure you have the flexibility of layers!

 Cross country skiing specific clothing is designed bearing these factors in mind.
 They are made from wicking materials and the fronts are often made from a windproof fabric.
 If you don't have any special items of clothing, it doesn't matter, there are several important items that you probably have in your wardrobe.